Xilinx/imagebuilder/README.md

 - DOMU_CPUPOOL[number] specifies the id of the cpupool (created using CPUPOOL[number] option, where number == id) that will be assigned to domU.

+- DOMU_DRIVER_DOMAIN[number] if set to 1 the domain is a driver domain.
+  Set driver_domain in xl config file.
+This option is only available for the disk_image script.

 - LINUX is optional but specifies the Linux kernel for when Xen is NOT used.
 To enable this set any LINUX\_\* variables and do NOT set the XEN variable.